 Hemp Seed Oil: It May Not Contain What You Think

-* High in the specific amino acid known as arginine which produces nitric acid in the blood which may lower blood pressure, reducing a major risk for heart disease
+- High in the specific amino acid known as arginine which produces nitric acid in the blood which may lower blood pressure, reducing a major risk for heart disease

-* Offers an excellent source of plant based protein and fat
+- Offers an excellent source of plant-based protein and fat

 CBD Oil and Hemp Oil for Dogs: Same Thing?

-There is no legally defined difference between the label “CBD oil” and “Hemp Oil” and manufacturers of these products often use the terms interchangeably.
+There is no legally defined difference between the label “CBD oil” and “hemp oil” and manufacturers of these products often use the terms interchangeably.

 It is important to read the label of any CBD or hemp oil that you buy.
 Look for a guaranteed concentration analysis of CBD, the active compound found in hemp.
-For example, here at LolaHemp, we offer third party testing for every batch of our full spectrum Hemp Oil (also known as CBD oil).
+For example, here at Lolahemp, we offer third-party testing for every batch of our full spectrum hemp oil (also known as CBD oil).

-IMPORTANT NOTE: Some CBD products made for people in states where cannabis is legal could be made from strains of cannabis other than hemp and may contain higher amounts of the compound THC than is safe for pets.
-Never feed your dogs CBD products made for people!
+IMPORTANT NOTE: Some CBD products made for people in states where cannabis is legal could be made from strains of cannabis other than hemp and may contain higher amounts of THC than is safe for pets.

 CBD Isolate vs Full Spectrum: The Difference that Matters

 By far, most of this research has focused on the two primary compounds found in cannabis CBD (Cannabidiol) and THC.
 Other cannabinoids found in hemp include (but are not limited to) CBG, CBC, and CBN.

 Some manufacturers first chemically isolate the compound CBD into a pure powder before making their products.
-You might see labels such as “THC Free” or “CBD isolate” to make this clear on the labeling.
+You might see labels such as “THC Free” or “pure CBD isolate” to make this clear on the labeling.

-Other manufacturers, such as LolaHemp, carefully and gently extract the oil from hemp so that it contains a full spectrum of the cannabinoids, flavonoids, and terpenes found in the source plant.
-You can only verify the quality of a full spectrum oil by looking at the cannabinoid profiles such as those we provide to our customers here at LolaHemp.
+Other manufacturers, such as Lolahemp, carefully and gently extract the oil from hemp so that it contains a full spectrum of the cannabinoids, flavonoids, and terpenes found in the source plant.
+You can only verify the quality of a full-spectrum oil by looking at the cannabinoid profiles such as those we provide to our customers here at Lolahemp.

-If you are considering trying CBD oil for your dog, we hope you will give our family owned brand a try.
+If you are considering trying CBD oil for your dog, we hope you will give our family-owned brand a try.
 We are very proud of our quality, accessible prices, and commitment to animal welfare through our partnership with various animal rescue organizations.
-And, we offer a 30 day money back guarantee so you can try our product with confidence.
+And, we offer a 30-day money-back guarantee so you can try our product with confidence.